Fozzyack/dotfiles/README.md

 # My Arch Linux Dotfiles

 Contains my Hyprland, alacritty, ghostty, tmux and neovim dotfiles.
+(Any many more!)

 Just a collection of the dotfiles I use to personalise my setup / workflow.
 All this does is create dotfiles then creates symbolic links for each in the appropriate spots.